dieterich-lab/A-comparison-of-metabolic-labeling-and-statistical-methods-to-infer-genome-wide-dynamics-of-RNA/pulseRTc/README.md

 ### Prerequisites

 Pinned version of selected dependencies are listed in the `requirements.txt` file for reproducible installation.
+The workflow has been tested with Python 3.6.
+Read counting has been done with featureCounts v1.5.1.
+The pulseR code and analysis scripts are in R (see below for further information).

 ### Installation